 Contact Rob St. Mary to schedule a demo and learn how you can bring crowdgranting to your granting organization.

 The Michigan Economic Development Corporation is partnering with Patronicity to revolutionize the way grants are applied for, evaluated and approved.
 Through the Public Spaces Community Places grant, projects that qualify receive matching dollars to those crowdfunded.

 MassDevelopment has launched it's Commonwealth Places program & the Indiana Housing & Community Development Authority has launched the CreatINg Places program to drive and strengthen community and economic development through activating new or distressed public spaces.

 Interested in Joining The Team?
-We're HIRING!
 We're always looking to expand our team and bring on dedicated and passionate individuals to help Build Vibrant Communities.
-Currently we are looking for a Community Project Manager in Boston to work on our Commonwealth Places Program.
-See the hiring doc below for more info.

 I came to work for Patronicity because I identified with the goal of building communities by fueling the ideas of the most impassioned people within them.
 For me development should start by meeting the demands and needs voiced by the civic whole, and Patronicity grants opportunity to citizens to fix or grow their community the way they see fit.
 Contact me if you have an inspired idea to grow your "place".